Dazcam/Bioinformatics-tutorials/pages/snakemake/snakemake_intro.md

 ---
 layout: page
 title: Snakemake introduction
-description: What is snakemake
+description: What is snakemake and workflow management?
 ---

 ### What is snakemake?

-Snakemake is a workflow management and job scheduling tool which allows you to produce reproducible and scaleable bioinformatics workflows efficently.
-Workflow management tools allow you to automate multi-step bioinformatics analyses (e.g. data collection, QC, processing and visualisation) and make it easier to organise complex pipelines in a human readable manner.
+Snakemake is a workflow management and job scheduling tool which allows you to produce reproducible and scaleable bioinformatics workflows / pipelines.
+Workflow management tools allow you to automate multi-step bioinformatics analyses (e.g. data collection, QC, processing and visualisation) and organise complex pipelines in a human readable manner.

 Reasons for using Snakemake: